History of the Metropolitan Second Ave Elevated Railway

 The Manhattan Railway Company completed construction to 127th St.

 The line originated at a junction with the 3rd Ave line at Chatham Square.
-From there, the structure followed Division St turning North onto Allen St which becomes First Avenue at Houston St and on First Ave to 23rd St. The structure curved West at 23rd St and went one block to Second Ave and curved North onto Second Ave and continued North to 127th St Station and the Harlem River.
-(See the Original Track Map)
+From there, the structure followed Division St turning North onto Allen St which becomes First Avenue at Houston St and on First Ave to 23rd St. The structure curved West at 23rd St and went one block to Second Ave and curved North onto Second Ave and continued North to 127th St Station.
+The end of track was at 129th St, just short of the Harlem River.
+Later, a small storage yard and a steam locomotive service facility was built East of the connection to the Suburban Railway bridge to the Bronx.

-The original Stations on Allen St were at Canal, Grand and Rivington Streets.
+The stations on Allen St were at Canal, Grand and Rivington Streets;

-The 23rd Street station was on 23rd Street.
+The 23rd Street station was on 23rd St where the line transitioned to Second Ave,

 The 34th St Double-deck station was built concurrently with the 3rd Ave El 34th St Ferry Spur.